-Imagine a marketing program that can increases sales 10% to 25%–and you don’t pay a dime unless you get results.
-Sound too good to be true?”
+Imagine a marketing program that can increase sales 10 percent to 25 percent–and you don’t pay a dime unless you get results.
+Sound too good to be true?

 That’s pretty much how affiliate marketing works.
 Through these online programs, you sign on with a partner that markets your product or service, often through a link or banner ad you place on their website.
 The affiliate then gets a commission based on sales, visits, or customers that result from those efforts.
 It’s the ultimate in pay for performance.
 “An affiliate partner will do a lot of the marketing for you.
 And you only owe money if they provide the outcome you want,” says Marty Fahncke, president of FawnKey & Associates, a consulting firm with expertise in affiliate marketing.

 At the same time, successful affiliate marketing requires understanding some basics.
 Here’s what you should know: